2 Control flow, structs, modules and types

 The pub keyword plays an important role in struct declarations, and OOP in Zig.
 Every method that you declare in your struct that is marked with the keyword pub, becomes a public method of this particular struct.

-So every method that you create in your struct, is, at first, a private method of that struct.
+So every method that you create inside your struct, is, at first, a private method of that struct.
 Meaning that, this method can only be called from within this struct.
-But, if you mark this method as public, with the keyword pub, then, you can call the method directly from the User object you have in your code.
+But, if you mark this method as public, with the keyword pub, then, you can call the method directly from an instance of the User struct.

 2.3.1 Anonymous struct literals

 You can declare a struct object as a literal value.
-When we do that, we normally specify the data type of this struct literal by writing it’s data type just before the opening curly braces.
-For example, I could write a struct literal of type User that we defined in the previous section like this:
+When we do that, we normally specify the data type of this struct literal by writing its data type just before the opening curly brace.
+For example, I could write a struct literal value of the type User that we have defined in the previous section like this:

 const eu = User {